-Section 120.4(b) Duct and Plenum Materials - The purpose of this change is to ensure the performance of all pressure rated ductwork and plenums and to align the Title 24 requirements with those that have been in ASHRAE 90.1 since 2010.
-This change is necessary to clearly implement the proposed code change for all ductwork to meet Seal Class A.
+Section 120.4(b) Duct and Plenum Materials - This proposal would add that factoryand field-fabricated duct systems shall be sealed to comply with Seal Class A. This would ensure the performance of all pressure rated ductwork and aligns with the sealing requirements that have been in ASHRAE 90.1 since 2010.
+This would apply to new construction, as well as additions and alterations.